thecodearcher/twilio-verify-phone-number-verification/readme.md

 ## Conclusion

 Great!
-Now you have completed this tutorial, you have learnt how to make use of Twilio Verify Service for validating phone number(s) in a Laravel application.
-Also, we learnt how to manually authenticate a user in a Laravel application.
+By completing this tutorial, you have learned how to make use of Twilio's Verify Service for validating phone number(s) in a Laravel application.
+Also, we learned how to manually authenticate a user in a Laravel application.
-If you would like to take a look at the complete source code for this tutorial, you can find both the complete source code  on [Github](https://github.com/thecodearcher/twilio-verify-phone-number-verification).
+If you would like to take a look at the complete source code for this tutorial, you can find ig on [Github](https://github.com/thecodearcher/twilio-verify-phone-number-verification).

 I’d love to answer any question(s) you might have concerning this tutorial.
-You can reach me via
+You can reach me via:

 - Email: [brian.iyoha@gmail.com](mailto:brian.iyoha@gmail.com)
 - Twitter: [thecodearcher](https://twitter.com/thecodearcher)